RobertLSchwartz/RobertLSchwartz.github.io/_pages/economics.md

 </div><br>

 **JOLTS REPORT**
 *The Job Openings and Labor Turnover Survey ("JOLTS") is published monthly by the Bureau of Labor Statistics ("BLS") and serves as a indicator of un-met demand in the labor market.
-Statistics are reported include: total employment, job openings, hires, quits, layoffs and discharges, and other separations.
+Statistics reported include: total employment, job openings, hires, quits, layoffs and discharges, and other separations.
 Statistics are generated through sampling of businesses across the United States.*

 <h6> JOLTS: All Components </h6>
 *YoY Percent Change* <br>